Best daily deals

 Price: Free to play

-League of Legends: Wild Rift is a MOBA, and one of the few good ones left on mobile.
-It’s obviously a PvP game as well, so you’re playing against other players.
+League of Legends: Wild Rift is a MOBA and one of the few good ones left on mobile.
+It’s also a PvP game, so you’re playing against other players.
 The game features 5v5 battles in the style of a MOBA game.
 That means pushing lanes, countering abilities, and working with your team.
-Each champion has its own set of abilities, and you can’t buy them, so there’s no real way to pay to win in this one.
+Each champion has its skills, and you can’t buy them, so there’s no natural way to pay to win in this one.
 Like most good tablet games, this one plays better with more screen real estate since you can see things better, and it spreads out the controls a bit.
-Other than some crashing bugs and optimization issues, this one is one of the best.
+Besides some crashing bugs and optimization issues, this one is among the best.

 Levelhead